michalkonecny/polypaver/examples/SPARK/README.md

 *Main procedure*: erfRiemann
 *Input*: real value X and integer n
 *Output*: a Riemann sum over n segments, approximating the value of the Gaussian error function for X

+## How to write SPARK programs that can be verified using PolyPaver

+TODO:
+* List replacements for Ada FP operations and functions.
+* State that in annotations, numerical operations retain their exact meaning.
+* List annotation functions understood by polypaver (such as such as polypaver.exact.sqrt).

 ## Generation of verification conditions (VCs):